top of page

 5. What to Avoid

-• Overlooking the upper cervical spine in recurrent headaches
+• Neglecting the upper cervical spine when assessing recurrent headaches

 6. Clinical Takeaway